charkster/i2c_slave_fpga/README.md

 This slave implementation has been tested with FT4222 and Raspberry Pi I2C masters.

 I wanted to make a simple framework for future projects that require an I2C interface.
 Feel free to take as much or as little of the code as you want.

+Added a timer to reset the I2C slave interface if SDA gets stuck low.